How to install Kodi on a Chromecast: Stream Kodi on Google’s dongle

 How to install Kodi on a Chromecast using a tablet or Android phone

-Before we start, you can’t stream Kodi content to Chromecast from an iOS device, so we’ll only be talking about Android devices for this method.
+Before we start, you can not stream Kodi content to Chromecast from an iOS device, so we will only be talking about Android devices for this method.

 There are two ways you can stream content to Chromecast from your Kodi-connected Android device: the long yet power-friendly way; or the quick, but battery-intensive, route.